rwpogge/modsView/README.md

  * [`ds9`](https://sites.google.com/cfa.harvard.edu/saoimageds9/download) v8.2++
  * [`xpa`](https://sites.google.com/cfa.harvard.edu/saoimageds9/download) v2.1.20++

 ### Python 3 Required

-With Python 2 sunsetting on 2022 Jan 1, we now require Python 3 for all versions of modsView moving forwrd.
-The current version has been verified to run on Python 3 (v3.9.13, anaconda distro), using the latest releases of pyds9.
+After Python 2 was sunsetted on 2022 Jan 1, we require Python 3 for all versions of modsView.
+The current version (v3 and backwards v2) have been verified to run on Python 3 (v3.12.x, anaconda distro), but modsView v2 uses pyds9 which is no longer maintained (if you have it and it works, great, but no guarantees how long that will last).

 We no longer support modsView under Python 2.

 ## Installation